Zacbaron/Docs/pages/mydoc/mydoc_company_portal_returns.md

 ### Company Portal Returns

-Member CRM displays a detailed list of all returns associated to a company.
+Worker CRM displays a detailed list of all returns associated to a company.
 Companies are able to easily navigate the list by the return status, displaying which returns require attention, are being processed by the back office, and which have been paid.

 {% include image.html file="portal/companyreturnlist.png" alt="Company Returns List" caption="Company Portal Returns List" %}